Confinement in the tricritical Ising model: Semi-classical meson spectra in the tricritical Ising model

 We apply the above semi-classical approach to perturbations of the tricritical Ising model, which is a minimal model of conformal field theory with central charge $c=7/10$ \cite{BPZ1984}.
 The perturbing operators we consider hereafter are the thermal perturbation $\epsilon$ with conformal weights $h_\epsilon=\bar{h}_\epsilon=1/10$, the leading magnetisation operator $\sigma$ with $h_\sigma=\bar{h}_\sigma=3/80$, and the subleading magnetisation operator $\sigma'$ with $h_{\sigma'}=\bar{h}_{\sigma'}=7/16$.
 The most general action that we will consider in the following can be written as

 where $\mathcal{A}_\mathrm{CFT}$ denotes the action for the fixed point conformal field theory.
-As well known \cite{Zamolodchikov:1986db,Mussardo:2020rxh}, the class of universality of tricritical Ising can put in correspondence with a Landau--Ginzburg model with a potential $V(\Phi)$ and, for the cases considered in this paper, the qualitative shapes of the potential $V(\Phi)$ are shown in Fig.~\ref{fig:GL}.
+As well known \cite{Zamolodchikov:1986db,Mussardo:2020rxh}, the class of universality of tricritical Ising can put in correspondence with a Landau--Ginzburg model based on a scalar field $\Phi(x)$ and a potential $V(\Phi)$ of sixth degree.
+For the cases considered in this paper, the qualitative shapes of the potential $V(\Phi)$ are shown in Fig.~\ref{fig:GL}.